mhahsler/seriation/README.md

 ### Dimensionality reduction

-Find a seriation order by reducing the dimensionalty to 1 dimension.
+Find a seriation order by reducing the dimensionality to 1 dimension.
 This is typically done by minimizing a stress measure or the reconstruction error.